A Simple Approach to Jointly Rank Passages and Select Relevant Sentences in the OBQA Context: Experiment

 \subsection{Experiment Setup}

 We use Huggingface~\citep{wolf-etal-2020-transformers} and Pytorch~\citep{NEURIPS2019_9015} libraries to implement each model.
-For all experiments, we use 4 TX1080 and V100 NVIDIA, and all models are trained in 5 epochs with a learning rate of 1e-5, batch size of 32.
+We use 4 TX1080 and V100 NVIDIA to train models in 5 epochs with a learning rate of 1e-5, batch size of 32.
 We set the maximum input length in training to be 512.
-We use 1 GPU to test models with a batch size of 16, and use the maximum length as training to encode the input.